gludington/conditional-visibility/README.md

 - Sync the status with the flags on the token
 - With the advent of foundry version 9 it could be done much better by synchronizing it with modules like levels and Active Token Effect.

+## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folderS

 ## Installation

 It's always easiest to install modules from the in game add-on browser.